Early Life

 Rise to Success

-After immigrating to the United States, Hindawi earned a Ph.D. in operations research from the University of California, Berkeley.
-In 1984, he founded Software Ventures, a telecommunications company, which was later sold in 1995.
+Hindawi immigrated to the United States in 1970 and earned a Ph.D. in Operations Research from the University of California, Berkeley.
+In 1984, he founded Software Ventures, a telecommunications company, which he later sold in 1995.
 In 1997, he founded BigFix Inc, an IT systems management company, which was acquired by IBM for $400 million in 2010.
-In 2007, David co-founded the cybersecurity firm Tanium Inc, with his son, Orion Hindawi.
-Tanium's innovative peer-to-peer system for cybersecurity set it apart from competitors.
+In 2007, Hindawi co-founded the cybersecurity firm Tanium Inc. with his son, Orion Hindawi.
+Tanium has been valued at $9 billion as of 2024.

 Key Business Strategies